These are the stocks on our Buy Sell or Hold list for the week ending April 21, 2018.

 We think there is a limited upside for this stock as everything possible has been priced in already.
 If we owned this stock for the short term we would at least sell to take off some profits.
 20x Price earnings is super expensive for a bank stock and except earnings per share doubles, we don’t see the share price sustaining this momentum.
 SELL FOR US

 This is not a buy sell or hold recommendation.
-Remember to consult a competent financial analysis or stockbroker if you need help with your investment decisions.
+Remember to consult a competent financial analyst or stockbroker if you need help with your investment decisions.